jochster/web-hugo-academic/content/authors/urs-hugentobler/_index.md

 title: Prof. Urs Hugentobler
 role: Professor for Satellite Geodesy at Technical University of Munich.
 avatar_filename: avatar
-bio: Professor for Satellite Geodesy at Technical University of Munich.
-Head of Forschungseinrichtung Satellitengeodäsie (FESG) at the Institute for Astronomical and Physical Geodesy, TUM.
+bio: Head of Forschungseinrichtung Satellitengeodäsie (FESG) at the Institute for Astronomical and Physical Geodesy, TUM.
 social:
   - display:
       header: false